-What if Weddington had used her legal acumen to challenge the system and address womenís needs?
+What if Weddington had used her legal acumen to challenge the system and address women’s needs?

 By accepting pregnancy discrimination in school and workplace and the lack of support in society for pregnant women and parents, especially the poor, Weddington and the Supreme Court betrayed women and undermined the support women need and deserve.

 Since then, millions of women have paid the price, struggling in school and the workplace without societal support.
-After all, when "itís her body, itís her choice," itís her problem.
+After all, when “it’s her body, it’s her choice,” it’s her problem.

 Since 1994, Feminists for Life has worked to address the unmet needs of pregnant and parenting students and staff on college campuses.
-For the past decade FFLís Pregnancy Resource Forums on campuses across the country have revealed the still-unmet needs of pregnant and parenting students ó especially a lack of housing, child care, telecommuting options, maternity coverage and medical riders for additional children.
+For the past decade, FFL Pregnancy Resource Forums on campuses across the country have revealed the still-unmet needs of pregnant and parenting students — especially a lack of housing, child care, telecommuting options, maternity coverage, and medical riders for additional children.
 FFL found there is rarely a central place on campus for pregnancy and parenting resources.
 Even when resources are available, they are often not publicized.
 For pregnant and parenting students kept in the dark about the help they need and deserve, perception is their reality.

-This March, which is Womenís History Month, Feminists for Life is helping college students make history for women by hosting Rallies for Resources on campuses across the country - so that women donít feel driven to choose between sacrificing their children or their education and career plans.
+This anniversary, thousands of pregnancy care centers, Feminists for Life, and other organizations across the country will continue our efforts to help women so that they don’t feel driven to choose between sacrificing their children or their education and career plans.

 Abortion is a reflection that we have not met the needs of women.

-Thirty-five years after Weddington capitulated to inherently unfair practices against pregnant and parenting women, those on both sides of the abortion debate should unite and say "no" to the status quo.
-Clearly women deserve better.
+Forty years after Weddington capitulated to inherently unfair practices against pregnant and parenting women, those on both sides of the abortion debate should unite and say “no” to the status quo.
+Clearly, women deserve better.